department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-04 Unified Check-In Experience Usability Study/research-plan.md

 #### Primary Questions

-1. Do Veterans find it confusing that confirming an appointment is a two step process?
+1. Do Veterans find the day before appointment reminder and pre-check-in notifications confusing?
-1. How easy or difficult is it to understand that you still need to complete the online check in process even if you’ve confirmed the appointment a few days prior?
+1. How easy or difficult is it for Veterans to understand that you still need to complete the online check-in process even if you’ve completed the pre-check-in process a few days before?
-1. How easy or difficult is it to check in to an appointment?
+1. How easy or difficult is it for Veterans to check in to an appointment?
 1. Do Veterans think the check in confirmation page provides enough information about the status of their check in and what to do next?
-1. How easy or difficult is it to understand if other upcoming appointments require attention?
-For example, another appointment needs to be confirmed or checked into.
+1. How easy or difficult is it for Veterans to understand if their other upcoming appointments have tasks to complete?
+For example, another appointment needs to complete pre-check-in or can initiate a check-in.
-1. How easy or difficult is it to understand the difference between confirming an appointment and checking in to an appointment?
+1. How easy or difficult is it for Veterans to understand the difference between the pre-check-in process and checking in to an appointment?
-1. Do Veterans find it useful or not to view the rest of their upcoming appointments when confirming or checking into one of their appointments?
+1. Do Veterans find it helpful to be able to review all of their other upcoming appointments during the pre-check-in and check-in processes?
-1. Would Veterans find it helpful to receive a text message 45 minutes before each of their appointments with instructions on how to check in on their smartphone?
+1. Would Veterans find it helpful to receive a text message 45 minutes before each of their appointments with instructions on how to check in?

 #### Secondary Questions